|Email and Chat

 Because I am not physically in China, I cannot test VPNs there.
 Nonetheless, I posed the question to CyberGhost staff.

 The answer is clear: CyberGhost does not work in China.

 If you are in China or going to China, not to worry.
-There are still some great VPNs for China that are still working.
+There are still some VPNs that work in China.